Murder of Jetseta Gage: Murder

 Prosecutors alleged that Bentley took Gage from her home to a run-down trailer in rural Johnson County, Iowa, where he raped and killed her.
-An AMBER Alert was issued shortly after it was noticed that she was missing.
-The AMBER Alert program had errors that night.
+An Amber alert was issued shortly after it was noticed that she was missing.
+The Amber alert program had errors that night.
 A proper description with name and picture did not appear until hours after she had vanished.
 Bentley was arrested a day later.
-Investigators found her body inside a bathroom cabinet inside the trailer.
+Investigators found her body under a bathroom sink in the trailer.

 Bentley's trial was moved to Scott County on the defense's change of venue motion because of extensive pre-trial publicity; local media dubbed the case "Justice for Jetseta."
 During his trial, prosecutors linked DNA evidence found on Gage's body to Bentley, while the defense (which did not call any witnesses) claimed there were no eyewitnesses to the crime or direct evidence.
 It took just over two hours for the jury to arrive at its guilty verdict.

 Bentley's brother, 34-year-old James Bentley, was indicted in November 2004 on felony sexual abuse charges after authorities alleged he sexually abused Gage between 2002 and 2004.
 The Bentley brothers were not strangers to the family.
 Gage's mother had dated both men and allowed the brothers contact with her children.
 James Bentley was found guilty of second-degree sexual abuse at the Clarke County courthouse in Osceola, Iowa, on August 1, 2008.
 On March 1, 2007, a federal judge in Cedar Rapids found James Bentley guilty of six counts of child pornography and sexual exploitation charges in a separate trial.
-Bentley was accused of taking explicit photos of Gage and another infant girl in late 2003 and transporting those photos with him to Arkansas shortly afterwards.
+Bentley was accused of taking explicit photos of Gage and another infant girl in late 2003 and transporting those photos with him to Arkansas shortly afterward.
 He was sentenced to life in prison without parole on June 12, 2007.

 Writers and broadcasters affiliated with the Associated Press named the Jetseta Gage murder as Iowa's top news story of 2005.

 Reaction

 In 2005, the Iowa General Assembly passed a bill extending prison sentences and strengthening supervision of sex offenders – through methods such as electronic monitoring – upon their release from prison.

-Also, numerous local governments throughout the state moved swiftly to enact stricter residency restrictions for sex offenders.
+Numerous local governments throughout the state moved swiftly to enact stricter residency restrictions for sex offenders.
 Like a number of other states, Iowa already had a moratorium barring those on the sex offender registry from living within 2000 ft of a school or state-registered day care center, and local officials proposed expanding the buffer zone to such child-oriented places as libraries, parks and swimming pools.
 While some cities and county governments passed such ordinances, other governments – such as the city of Davenport and Scott County – were cool to the proposal and ultimately did not enact the tighter restrictions.

 Critics contended that the stricter residency proposals had several flaws, most notably: